Holes in Convex and Simple Drawings: Generalized Holes

-Because of the crossing maximality every empty 4-triangulation is a 4-hole because the drawing of the four induced vertices has a crossing.
-In the twisted subdrawing $\calT_{n-1}$ induced by $1,3,\ldots,n$ the empty triangles are $1,3,i$ for $i = 4, \ldots, n$ and $i, n-1,n$ for $i = 1, 3 \ldots n-2$ and the only 4-hole is $1,3,n-1,n$ which is not a 4-hole in $\calT'_n$, since the vertex $2$ is in the triangle $3,n-1,n$.
-Hence if there is a 4-hole, it consists of the vertex $2$ and the three vertices of an empty triangle of the induced subdrawing $\calT_{n-1}$.
-However, since all empty triangles from the induced subdrawing $\calT_{n-1}$ are induced by $1$ and $3$ or both vertices $n-1,n$, at least one of the two triangle $1,2,3$ or $2,n-1,n$ must be empty.
-This is not the case in the constructed drawing.
-This completes the proof of \Cref{prop:nogen4hole}.
+Because of this crossing maximality every empty $4$-triangulation is a $4$-hole since the drawing of the four induced vertices has a crossing.
+In the twisted subdrawing $\calT_{n-1}$ induced by $1,3,\ldots,n$ the empty triangles are $\{1,3,i\}$ for $i = 4, \ldots, n$ and $\{i, n-1,n\}$ for $i = 1, 3 \ldots n-2$ and the only 4-hole is $\{1,3,n-1,n\}$, which is not a 4-hole in $\calT'_n$ because we placed the vertex $2$ into the triangle $\{3,n-1,n\}$.
+Hence if there is a $4$-hole, it consists of the vertex $2$ and the three vertices of an empty triangle of the induced subdrawing $\calT_{n-1}$.
+However, since all empty triangles from the induced subdrawing $\calT_{n-1}$ have either both $1$ and $3$ or both $n-1$ and $n$ as vertices, at least one of the two triangles $\{1,2,3\}$ or $\{2,n-1,n\}$ must be empty.
+This is not the case in the constructed drawing; the triangle $\{1,2,3\}$ has $4$ on one side and all other vertices on the other side and the triangle $\{2,n-1,n\}$ has $3$ on one side and all other vertices on the other side.
+This completes the proof. \end{proof}